apache/mxnet/doc/R-package/fiveMinutesNeuralNetwork.md

 ##          1 36 33
 ```

-Note for multi-class prediction, mxnet outputs nclass x nexamples, each each row corresponding to probability of that class.
+Note for multi-class prediction, mxnet outputs `nclass` x `nexamples`, each each row corresponding to probability of that class.

 ## Regression